matbelcao/Online-Learning-Labs/README.md

 These Matlab laboratories were developed when I attended the course *"055047 - ONLINE LEARNING AND MONITORING"* during my studies at *Politecnico di Milano*

-The original lab codes have been provided by the course professors Boracchi and Trovò, with some missing parts to be completed.
-My task was to complete the code of the Matlab algorithms using what I learned from the lessons.
+The original lab codes have been provided by the course professors Boracchi and Trovò, and originally had some missing parts to be completed.
+My task was to complete the algorithms code using what I learned from the lessons.

 </br>